Riftr/intelpy/README.md

 1. Download the latest Linux tar.gz release [here](https://github.com/Riifta/intelpy/releases/latest)
 2. Extract the contents to a directory such as /opt/intelpy
-3. Run the IntelPy execuitable
+3. Run the IntelPy binary file

 ## Required packages (for building or running the source)